10. The North Sea - "Exquisite Idols"/"Exorcised Vulures"/"In The Time Of The Sugar Pines"/"On The Endless Golden Skyway"/"Snakeroot Ceremony"

 (Ruffa Lane) (April 9)

-most classic sense of the word.
+The best pure pop album of the year belongs to Lucky Soul.
+And I mean, we're talking pop in the most classic sense of the word.
 This isn't glammed up electro Girls Aloud greatness.
 This is The Shangri-La's, this is The Marvelettes, this is Phil Spector's sound made modern without sounding annoying (Pipettes).
 The album is 13 songs of love lost and lonelieness.
 Of being uncool and sad.
 And it hasn't been this much fun in 50 years.
 It's deceptive, really.
 Even watching one of their videos, you see frontwoman Ali Howard all dolled up, smiling into the camera and bouncing up and down on stage.
 It's a really, really cute site, but you listen to the lyrics and wtf is she celebrating?
 And that's how Lucky Soul succeeds.
 They wrap their heartbreak in the shiniest wrappers possible.
 This is sophisticated pop music, the likes of which hasn't been seen in this fashion for many years.
 One listen warrants a second, warrants a third, warrants a thousandth.
 The songs embed themselves in your head.
 Lucky Soul is basically The Cardigans if every Cardigans song was "Lovefool" It's just a blast, and it's stuck with me the entire year because it's so addicting.

 Recommended If You Like: 60s Girl Groups or The Cardigans or The Pipettes or all of them.